-From late June through September, New York's public pools open their doors for New Yorkers and tourists alike to spend a great summer day soaking up the sun, relaxing, and splashing in the water without paying a dime.
+From late June through September, New York's public pools open their doors for New Yorkers and tourists alike to spend a great summer day sunbathing, relaxing and splashing in the water without paying a dime.

-Mark your calendar for these three public pools because you won't want to miss this summer experience:
+Mark your calendars for these three public pools because you won't want to miss this summer experience:

-Pop-Up Pool: Located in Brooklyn Bridge Park, this pool has heart-stopping views of Manhattan.
+Pop-Up Pool: Located in Brooklyn Bridge Park, this pool has a breathtaking view of Manhattan.
 It also has a man-made beach for tanning.
-On the way out you can take a stroll through Brooklyn Bridge Park, one of the most beautiful gardens in the city.
+On your way out you can take a stroll through Brooklyn Bridge Park, one of the most beautiful gardens in the city.
 It is at 150 Furman St.

-Lasker Pool: Located in the middle of Central Park, this pool is a great place to take a quick dip if it gets too hot during your stroll through the park.
+Lasker Pool: Located in the middle of Central Park, this pool is a great place to take a quick dip if the heat gets too much during your walk through the park.
 If you don't know how to swim, there are free lessons for both children and adults.
 As a curiosity, in winter it turns into an ice rink.
-You'll find it in the Mid-Park between 106th and 108th streets.
+You'll find it in Mid-Park between 106th and 108th streets.

-If you're left with more of a hankering for a dip after leaving the pool, you can also visit some of the beaches in Queens, Staten Island, Brooklyn, or The Bronx.
-You can even ride a jet ski along the New York waterfront and cruise the Hudson River out of New Jersey.
+If you feel like a dip after leaving the pool, you can also visit one of the beaches in Queens, Staten Island, Brooklyn or the Bronx.
+You can even ride a jet ski along the coast of New York on the Hudson River out of New Jersey.

-In the summer the heat in New York can be sweltering but fortunately, there are plenty of activities to cool off outdoors, one of my favorites is kayaking the Hudson River!
+In summer the heat in New York can be sweltering but fortunately there are plenty of activities to cool off outdoors - one of my favorites is kayaking the Hudson River!

 If you want to do something different during your summer trip to New York, from late May to October you can kayak and enjoy the Manhattan skyline aboard one of these boats without spending a penny.
-You read right!
+Just like you read!
 The company offering this free activity is Manhattan Community Boathouse.

-How do you get your spot on a kayak?
+How to get your place in a kayak?

 Participating in this activity is very simple.
-There is no reservation required, just come to Pier 96 on the Hudson River near the Intrepid Air and Space Museum where the company operates and sign a waiver stating that you know how to swim.
-After storing your belongings in a locker, all you have to do is wait for a kayak and paddle to be assigned to you before you can dive into the water and start paddling.
+There is no need to make any kind of reservation, you just have to go to Pier 96 on the Hudson River near the Intrepid Air and Space Museum where the company operates and sign a waiver stating that you know how to swim.
+After storing your belongings in a locker, all you have to do is wait for a kayak and paddle to be assigned to you before you can dive into the water and start sailing.

-Don't worry if it's your first time doing this activity because at each dock there are monitors who will teach you how to get in and paddle.
-In addition, you will be given a life jacket for your safety.
+Don't worry if it's your first time doing this sport because at each dock there are monitors who will teach you how to get in and paddle.
+In addition, for your safety, you will be given a life jacket.